yifanlicode/rrccoding/2012_BusinessRquirementsGatheringandDesign/coursenotes/notes/week5.md

 Techniques that will improve your written content are based on making your requirements as clear and easily understandable as possible.

 - Use simple english with simple sentence structure, for example:
-  - Provide a monthly total of dollar sales of this product.
 - Write each requirement to stand on its own; it should be clear and concise and define one requirement only.

 #### CONTENT